eda-ricercatore/gulyas-scripts/notes/uml.md

 		* multiplicity
 		* visibility
 	- An aggregation involves only two classes, as a binary association.
-	- **Since the difference between an aggregation and an association, class diagrams can ignore aggregations and simply replace them with associations.**
+	- **Since the difference between an aggregation and an association is insignificant during implementation, class diagrams can ignore aggregations and simply replace them with associations.**
+	-
 + composition
 	- "Represent[s] real-world whole-part relationships"
 	- "When the container is destroyed, the contents are also destroyed"